skkuse/2020spring_41class_team5/README.md

 PROJECT ROOT

-├─docs: Documentation of the project
+docs: Documentation of the project
 └─src: Source code of the project
     └─front-end:
-        ├─build
-        ├─config
-        ├─node_modules (not included, you can install with some commands) ├─src
-        │  ├─assets
-        │  ├─components
-        │  └─router
-        └─static

     └─back-end:
         ├─server

 ## Team members